-More information about mental health support for our EUFSD community is available on our Parent Resources and Distance Learning webpages.
+More information about mental health support for our EUFSD community is available on our Parent Resources webpages.

 The mental health clinicians and school counselors at the EUFSD are committed to helping all community members through this time.
+Rest assured that the Elmsford Union Free School District, like everyone else in our community, is fully committed to the well-being of all.
+We will keep you informed as we remain responsive to the needs of our students, their families, and our staff.
 They are available via email if you would like to set up a time to talk.
 Please see their contact information below.